edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 04.md

 Click into empty space to make sure nothing is selected.

 Create a new sketch. since nothing is selected, the conventional plane chooser comes up.
-Select **XY-Plane**, and hit **OK**
+Select **XY-Plane**, and hit **OK**.

-From the Sketcher toolbar, hit **Create an edge linkedto an external geometry**, select the arc, escape the command
+From the Sketcher toolbar, hit **Create an edge linked to an external geometry**, select the arc, escape the command

 ![24](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2024.png?raw=true)